2021 British Grand Prix: Post-race and retrospective

 Much of the post-race debate surrounded the Hamilton–Verstappen incident on the first lap, with the collision compared by some to previous collisions which have occurred during close championship battles, and the likelihood of incidents under such circumstances also being noted.
 Verstappen said that the penalty issued to Hamilton mid-race was not enough, and felt Hamilton's post-race celebrations were "disrespectful and unsportsmanlike".
 Mercedes said that they would not have celebrated the win had they not known Verstappen was uninjured.
 Hamilton said that he did not believe himself to be at fault, adding that "regardless of whether I agree with the penalty, I'll take it on the chin and I just kept working."
 Hamilton expressed relief that Verstappen was uninjured.

 Red Bull team principal Christian Horner called Hamilton's move "desperate" and his victory "hollow".
-He also said "[w]e are lucky that there wasn't someone seriously hurt.
+He also said "we are lucky that there wasn't someone seriously hurt.
 That's what I'm most angry about", and that he could not "see how Lewis can take any satisfaction from the win when you have put your fellow competitor and driver in hospital."
 Horner said Verstappen was winded in the crash.
 Red Bull advisor Helmut Marko accused Hamilton of dangerous driving and suggested that the seven-time champion be banned for one race.
 Mercedes team principal Toto Wolff defended Hamilton, stating that it was merely a racing incident and "it always takes two to tango", and brushed off Marko's criticism of Hamilton.
 Wolff believed that Hamilton's move complied with the sport's guidelines on when an overtaking driver is entitled to a corner, as Hamilton was further alongside Verstappen than the diagrams provided to competitors illustrated, although said guidelines stipulate that this only applies if the driver "make[s] the corner cleanly."
 Mercedes trackside engineer Andrew Shovlin stated that the collision was "inevitable", citing Verstappen's aggressive driving style.
 Red Bull were also concerned about the financial cost of repairing or replacing a crashed racing car.
 According to Horner, the damage amounted to at least £1,300,000.

 Several drivers, including Leclerc and Bottas, believed that it was a racing incident, with Sainz adding that it was "difficult to judge".
 Leclerc (who was the next car behind Verstappen and Hamilton) noted: "There was space on the inside.
 Maybe Lewis was not completely at the apex but it is also true Max was quite aggressive on the outside.
 Things happen."
 Daniel Ricciardo said that Hamilton "went in too hot" but felt that the collision was unintentional, and that the aerodynamic design of the cars was a major contributing factor.
 Alonso believed neither Hamilton nor Verstappen had done anything wrong, suggesting Hamilton was at a tricky position.